billbuchanan/csn09112/week03_ns/labs/README.md

 # C	Configuring the firewall from Kali (DMZ)
 Now we will configure the firewall by creating a file, and copying-and-pasting the config from the file to the firewall via a remote admin session with SSH.

-First create an empty file named ``vpart01.txt`` and paste the following config from:
+Firstly, copy the following configuration from:

 https://asecuritysite.com/vpart01.txt

+and paste it to an empty file called ``vpart01.txt``.

 or use:
 ```